Rod Taylor played columnist Chris Andrews -- a variation on his Glenn Evans character from "Hong Kong" --

 from publishing magnate Walter Walsh, aka "The General" (clearly based on

-William Randolph Hearst, "The Chief).
+William Randolph Hearst, aka "The Chief").
 Andrews figures The General will try to

 lure him into working for his newspaper.
 Andrews isn't interested, but he wants